+In this example, the goal is to return a count for each color that appears in column C, using the color values already in column E as criteria.
 When working with data, a common need is to perform summary calculations that show total counts in different ways.
 For example, total counts by category, color, size, status, etc. The COUNTIF function is a good way to generate these kinds of totals.
+Also included below are links to a pivot table option and a dynamic array formula option.
+Both of these alternatives can automatically extract the values to count and generate the counts at the same time.

 If you have a limited number of values to count this is a good solution.
-However, if you have a large list of values that will change over time, a pivot table is a better option.
+However, if you have a large list of values that will change over time, a pivot table is a better option since it will automatically expand to include new data.